DanDan1-a/CS2305_final_project/README.md

 GitHub Repo: https://github.com/DanDan1-a/CS2305_final_project

 ## Description
 My project is a remake of the classic 80s arcade game Tank Batallion on Python.
 This is a 2D top-view game where players control a tank in a maze filled with enemies that continuously roam around the level and attack players on sight.
 Furthermore, the level is completely dynamic, so it's possible to destroy walls using projectiles.
+Although, the enemies will also adjust to the changes on the map and even destroy walls on their own to ambust the player or attack them from a great distance.
 The player has 3 lives and the main objective is to defeat as many enemies as possible before losing the game.

 ## Included Files